 We’d like to introduce you to one of the talented individuals who make The DRG a knowledgeable and creative research consulting partner, not to mention a great place to work.
-Meet Ron Rawski, VP of Technology and Administrative Services.
-Ron has been with The DRG since 2001 and is part of The DRG Senior Management Team.
+Meet Ron Rawski, CIO and SVP of Technology and Administrative Services.
+Ron has been with The DRG since 2001 and is part of The DRG leadership team.

 What’s your key role at The DRG?

 My focus is to provide direct leadership to our Research Centers and operational teams, which includes technology, compliance, and vendor management, to name a few.
-When not serving our teams, I’m working on strategic goals as part of our Senior Management Team.
+When not serving our teams, I’m working on strategic goals as part of our leadership team.

 Tell us about the path that led you to where you are today.

 I got my start in marketing research 25 years ago as a daytime call center interviewer.
 I quickly went on to manage a call center and then a team of survey programmers for an international research firm.
 Years later, while obtaining my degree in Business Management, I decided it was time to move to a company where I could challenge my management skills and have a greater opportunity to make a significant, daily impact.
 That was 15 years ago when I applied for this great opportunity at The DRG.
 First on my agenda was to learn the technical side of marketing research, including the server and network infrastructure.
 Since then, I’ve helped grow the company through my technical and administrative direction, with a focus on efficiency, productivity, and security.

 What are some of the best things about working at The DRG?

 One of the most rewarding parts of my job and, fortunately for me, it happens every day, is the opportunity to find solutions.
 Whether it’s a strategic, technical, or administrative challenge, there’s nothing more gratifying than working with a team to find a solution that moves us forward.